prameshbajra/prameshbajra/README.md

 knowledge in Full stack Development, Machine learning, Deep learning, Automation, deployments and many others.

-:gem: I love to trying out new things every now and then.
+:gem: I love trying out new things every now and then.

 :fire: Working on: